 All schools can access help from their Attainment Advisor and advice from the online ‘hub’.
-They can also apply for extra money to run innovative projects which help their pupils do better.

 Extra money is available to council areas and schools in areas of greatest deprivation.
 These are called Challenge Authorities and Challenge Schools.
+Since 2017-18, 95% of schools in Scotland receive an allocation of Pupil Equity Funding.

 Your child’s teacher will have additional resources that they can use to help your child achieve their potential at school.